The SQL Editor for Developers and DBAs

 - Good user experience: This release presents SQL Editor with a fresh look and improves the code auto-completion.

 When users want to connect to databases to run admin commands, they can do it in SQL Editor Admin mode with a DBA account like the screenshot below.
 You can take a look at the document Admin Mode to learn more details.

 Database-based Access Control

 When users want to allow developers to access some databases in the production environment, they can mark the production environment as a protected environment and configure an allowlist.
-You can get more details from the document Database Access Control.
+You can get more details from the document Data Access Control.

 DBAs can browse all queries executed in SQL Editor with the audit logs.
 You can check out the document Audit Log to get more details.